jhermann/pygments-markdown-lexer/docs/markdown-syntax.rst

     Normal text.

 .. code-block:: markdown

-    <h3 id="blockquote">Blockquotes</h3>

-    Markdown uses email-style `>` characters for blockquoting.
-If you're familiar with quoting passages of text in an email message, then you know how to create a blockquote in Markdown.
-It looks best if you hard wrap the text and put a `>` before every line:

-        > This is a blockquote with two paragraphs.
-Lorem ipsum dolor sit amet,
+        > This is a blockquote with two paragraphs. …
-        > consectetuer adipiscing elit.
-Aliquam hendrerit mi posuere lectus.
-        > Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
         >
         > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse
         > id sem consectetuer libero luctus adipiscing.

-    Markdown allows you to be lazy and only put the `>` before the first line of a hard-wrapped paragraph:

-        > This is a blockquote with two paragraphs.
-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Aliquam hendrerit mi posuere lectus.
+        > This is a blockquote with only a leading indicator.
-        Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

         > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse id sem consectetuer libero luctus adipiscing.

-    Blockquotes can be nested (i.e. a blockquote-in-a-blockquote) by adding additional levels of `>`:
+    Blockquotes can be nested.

         > This is the first level of quoting.
         >